-Students who drop a course after 10 days for the first semester and 7 days (applied to semester courses only) for second semester will show an "F" on their permanent record and be assigned a study hall.
+Students who drop a course after 7 days for the first semester and 5 days (applied to semester courses only) for second semester will show a "W" (during the first or third quarter) or "WF" (during the second or fourth quarter) on their permanent record and be assigned a study hall.

 Students enrolled in year-long courses will not be allowed to drop at the end of the first semester without administrative approval.